Robert-Clark-1990/MS4_RCD/README.md

 - **NoReverseMatch** -
 During the creation of add/edit functions on the Portfolio and Testimonials, an error arose wherein a NoReverseMatch error was raising when attempting to reach the edit pages.
 After further research, this was an issue that arose from the project.id missing from the {% url 'edit_project' %} links.

+ - **SECRET_KEY** -
+ Once the project had been deployed to Heroku and the Static and Media files were stored on AWS, two issues arose the next time the project was opened on Gitpod.
+The first was this warning:
+ `django.core.exceptions.ImproperlyConfigured: The SECRET_KEY setting must not be empty.` This came as a surprise as there had been no issues with the SECRET_KEY thus far, and the deployed Heroku version worked fine.
+To fix this, a env.py file was created to store the SECRET_KEY, and - surprisingly - the following was added to the settings.py file: `SECRET_KEY = os.environ.get('SECRET_KEY', 'some value if your key is not in the environment') `
+ The error no longer appeared, and since it appears to be a Gitpod-side problem, there should be no forseeable issues in the future of the project.

+ - **Media and Static Files Not Loading**
+The second of the two post-deployment issues, when the Gitpod server was run all the media and static files no longer loaded after the Heroku deployment.
+At first, this was thought to be an issue with the `DISABLE_COLLECTSTATIC`, but this was not the case.
+Instead, it appeared to be a fault with the site attempting to load local files instead of the hosted AWS files.
+This was not the case on the Heroku site, so to fix the `USE_AWS` variable was added to the Gitpod environment.
+This solved the issue, however care was needed to ensure any changes made on local css files were pushed to AWS.

 ## Browser Compatibility